hageyahhoo/Agile2021/proposal.md

 1. Introduction to this session (3 min)
 2. Identify technical issues (or fears) in both Agile Coaches and developers (8 min)

+⭐️
+Identifying the root cause is the primary action for problem-solving.
+I will explain "fears" which relate to technologies that both Agile Coaches and developers tend to feel based on concrete examples.
+⭐️

 3. Share examples of solving technical issues as an Agile Coach (8 min)

+⭐️
+Developers tend to have more technical skills than Agile Coaches.
+On the other hand, Agile Coaches can contribute to solving technical issues from their traits.
+These contributions will be the key to enlist cooperation from developers.
+I will share concrete examples of solving technical issues as an Agile Coach as follows:
+- Utilizing "Product Discovery" for solving complicated test issues step by step
+- Combining automated API tests with developers' observability mechanism to reduce MTTR
+- Utilizing Kubernetes for replicating test environments and data ⭐️

 4. Ways to improve technical skills effectively as an Agile Coach (8 min)

+⭐️
+Agile Coaches tend to be busy.
+Therefore, improving technical skills effectively and quickly is very critical.
+Through lots of experiments in our team, we found that working with developers is very effective for Agile Coaches to improve technical skills.
+I'm going to explain why working with developers is very effective to improve technical skills with concrete examples.
+⭐️

 5. Conclusion (3 min)

+⭐️ Add detail subsection (if necessary)